 The Storming of the Bastille on 14 July 1789 by a crowd of Parisian citizens became an important symbol for the Republican movement during the French Revolution.
 The Bastille is one of a number of landmarks represented in Assassin’s Creed Unity’s fictionalised version of revolutionary Paris.

 In the interests of expedience and game design, it’s a chopped up, distorted and frequently anachronistic version of Paris, which privileges monumental structures, stereotypes and interesting ways of traversing the city.
 Yet for its compromises, it’s also the most impressive virtual recreation of the city we’ve ever seen.
-Corporeal Paris remains on our list of places to visit, but for Bastille Day we revisited the world of 2014’s Assassin’s Creed Unity.
+Corporeal Paris remains on our list of places to visit, but till then we’re revisiting the world of 2014’s Assassin’s Creed Unity.

 Although destroyed by revolutionaries shortly before Unity’s narrative begins, the Bastille is an iconic part of the game’s interpretation of revolutionary Paris.